 Gertrude pulled away from him and smiled through her tears, touching his cheek with her right hand.
-Then she dug her hand into the pocket of her muumuu and produced a key and offered it to Connor.
+Then she dug her hand into the pocket of her muumuu and produced a key offering it to Connor.

 "Here.
 Take this.
 It's the key to Cadillac.
 You're gonna be driving me around from now on.
 The car's still mine, but you can use it when I don't need to go anywhere.
-Tomorrow I need you to take me to the store.
-I'm going to need to get a new dress for the funeral."
+Tomorrow I need you to take me to TJ Maxx.
+I'm going to need a new dress for the funeral."

-Connor took the key and put the key on his keyring next to the key to Gertrude's house.
+Connor took the key and put it on his keyring next to the key to Gertrude's house.